ProfessionalsVictoria S. Forrester

 - Wasserstein & Co. (n/k/a EagleTree Capital)

-Vicky is actively involved in our Environmental, Social and Governance (ESG) Advisory Practice.
-In 2021, she co-authored a chapter in Refinitiv’s 2021 ESG Playbook, “Top ESG Trends for 2021: Stability and Sustainability in the Investment Community.”
+She is actively involved in Environmental, Social and Governance (ESG) Advisory Practice.
+In 2021, Vicky co-authored a chapter in Refinitiv’s 2021 ESG Playbook, “Top ESG Trends for 2021: Stability and Sustainability in the Investment Community.”
 In addition to ESG, Vicky contributes regularly to a number of other thought leadership publications and client memoranda on various private funds topics.
-Some of her recent articles include “Life After the End of Life of a Private Fund” in The Review of Securities and Commodities Regulation and “Private Equity Fundraising: Notable Trends in 2020” for American Investment Council.
+Some of her recent articles include “Five Reasons to Become a Private Funds Lawyer” in Vault, “Life After the End of Life of a Private Fund” in The Review of Securities and Commodities Regulation and “Private Equity Fundraising: Notable Trends in 2020” for American Investment Council.

 Vicky has been recognized in numerous industry awards and publications for her achievements in the private funds industry.
 In 2022, Vicky was named a “Rising Star” in fund formation by Law360.
 She is also named a “Recommended Lawyer” in private equity funds by The Legal 500, and she was also shortlisted as a “Corporate Rising Star” by Euromoney for the 2021 Women in Business Law America Awards, which recognize women at the forefront of legal work in business law and firms that have produced initiatives and programs to support and encourage women and diversity within the industry.
 Beyond her legal practice, Vicky formally and informally mentors associates, and is the point partner for Paul, Weiss’s work on a new pro bono collaboration with 100 Women in Finance and certain of their partner organizations seeking to support women professionals in the funds industry.